-Shocked family and friends were taken aback when they arrived to see three John Deere tractors, which the couple used to take the wedding party to their reception 18 miles away at The Stirk House Hotel, in Gisburn.
+Shocked family and friends were taken aback when they arrived to see three John Deere tractors, which the couple used to take the wedding party to their reception 18 miles away at The Stirk House

 The bride and groom, who met on a night out in Preston in 2005, also had tractor-shaped chocolate favours, and a three-tiered farm-themed cake.

 Veterinary nurse bride Zara, originally from Burnley, said her tractor-mad husband, an agricultural contractor, was insistent on their mode of transport.